ibitcy/react-stores/README.md

 ### StoreEventType

 ```
+all // fires with every other events (init or update)
+init // fires once at as soon as event has bound
-storeUpdated // fires at each store update
+update // fires at each store update
 ```

 ## ES5/6